Parta/smallbackendproject/README.md

 Object:
 ======================================
-Create a PHP 5.6+ application that hourly crawls the evolution of fans of the Facebook Coca-Cola page (https://www.facebook.com/cocacola).
+Create a PHP 5.6+ application that pulls the evolution of fans of the Facebook Coca-Cola page hourly (https://www.facebook.com/cocacola).
 Answer some questions on how to make this system scale (see Deliverable section.)